Looking After Your Leather Bag: Four Top Tips

 Bridle leather is tanned with solid waxes which may, when cold, appear as a white ‘bloom’ on the surface of the leather.
 This is a characteristic of Bridle and can be either enjoyed as a look in its own right or polished back into the leather.
 Hot air from a hair dryer will soften the wax and allow any excess to be polished off, leaving a stunning shine.

 The special finishing process of applying a thick polish and then tumbling this leather slightly thickens and shrinks the grain and leaves the distinctive pebbly surface.
-The irregular finish is particularly resilient to the rough and tumble of daily life and will need only a wipe clean and a scant application of our Hide Cream to brighten it up.
+The irregular finish is particularly resilient to the rough and tumble of daily life and will need only a wipe clean and a very scant application of our Hide Cream to brighten it up.